- September 15, 2021

 There is a range of ways to create compelling video content without breaking the bank.
 Facebook Live represents a prime example of affordable and authentic video content.

-Mark Zuckerberg reinforced the value of live video in his recent statement in saying that, “live videos often lead to discussion among viewers on Facebook—in fact, live videos on average get six times as many interactions as regular videos.”
+Mark Zuckerberg reinforced the value of live video in his recent statement by saying that, “live videos often lead to discussion among viewers on Facebook—in fact, live videos on average get six times as many interactions as regular videos.”

 As Facebook Live hit its two year anniversary in April of 2018, the average number of daily Facebook Live videos has doubled year on year.
-On top of this, live videos are watched for three times as long as pre-recorded videos, allowing consumers to engage with your products and services in real time.
+On top of this, live videos are watched for three times as long as pre-recorded videos, allowing consumers to engage with your products and services in real-time.

 You can use Facebook Live to promote upcoming events, capture behind the scenes moments, convey valuable authenticity, and humanize your brand in an informal way.